 "How should students prepare to go back to school if they only have a few minutes to spare each day?"

 The SAT website, found at http://sat.collegeboard.org, has a "Question of the Day" section.
 They will send these to your email if you sign up, and so with that, one question a day, you're one question more prepared to go back to school.
 The specific URL or the "Question of the Day" is http://sat.collegeboard.org/practice/sat-question-of-the-day.
 Explore the website for even more practice opportunities!

 The SAT messes with your head.
 Don't feel embarrassed, it messes with everyone's head.
 It's designed to.
 The SAT is a test of your critical reasoning skills, meaning it's actually far more about logic and figuring out the correct course of action than it is about actually knowing the material.
 This is nowhere more evident than on the Math section.
 The SAT Math trips up so many students because they expect it to behave like a math test.
 The truth is, the SAT Math is about figuring out how to answer each problem using as little actual math as possible.
 It's all about working quickly, and the questions are structured such that they conceal the quick logic and context-based route behind the facade of a more complicated math question.
 They're trying to psych you out; to make you think the problem is harder than it is.
 In math class you're taught to be thorough, to show your work and not leave out any steps.
-On the SAT, it's not only possible but downright preferable to... read more
+On the... read more